TOAST-DOCS/Network-Load-Balancer/en/overview.md

 > This is a non-standard HTTP header, which is used by the server to check the client's IP.
 HTTP requests coming in through the load balancer include the **X-Forwarded-For** key.
 Its value is the IP address of the client.
 >
 > The X-Forwarded-For header is enabled only when the load balancer protocol is set to HTTP or TERMINATED_HTTPS.
+You can control the addition/removal of X-Forwarded headers per listener.

 <br>